 Cimetière du Calvaire

 Like the Charonne cemetery, the Calvary Cemetery in Montmartre flanks an old church.
-It is quite difficult to access it as it is often closed to the public.
-Nevertheless you can have a great view of it from the dome of the Sacré-Cœur.
+It is quite difficult to access it as it is not often accessible to the public.
+Nevertheless, you can have a great view of it from the dome of the Sacré-Cœur.

 This past May we visited Picpus Cemetery near Place de la Nation to see Lafayette’s grave.
 Fascinating history lesson there about your revolution plus his grave is special for Americans since he was instrumental in our victory during the American Revolution.